mmzdouc/fermo_core/README.md

 ## Dependencies

-A list of dependencies can be found in [requirements.txt](requirements.txt).
+A list of dependencies can be found in the file [pyproject.toml](pyproject.toml).

 ## License